curl/everything-curl/usingcurl-returns.md

  42. Aborted by callback.
 An application told curl to abort the operation.

  43. Internal error.
 A function was called with a bad parameter.
-Please file a bug report to the curl project if this happens to you!w
+Please file a bug report to the curl project if this happens to you!

  44. **Not used**